alphagov/govuk-design-system/src/get-started/component-lifecycle/index.md

 ## Component statuses

-### Experimental
+### Trial

-**Experimental** components are being actively iterated upon and may change significantly before graduating to stable.
+**Trial** components are being actively iterated upon and may change significantly before graduating to stable.

-If we decide that an experimental component isn't worth pursuing further, it may move to being deprecated and eventually withdrawn from the Design System without becoming a stable component.
+If we decide that an trial component isn't worth pursuing further, it may move to being deprecated and eventually withdrawn from the Design System without becoming a stable component.

-Services using experimental components should be prepared to make ongoing updates to them.
+Services using trial components should be prepared to make ongoing updates to them.

 ### Stable